Tydax/the-giant-plant-eater/content/posts/jackfruit-bourguignon.md

 _2. Brown the mushrooms on a medium heat in the pan and leave to the side._

-_3. Add tbsp of oil and sauté the onions, celery, garlics and carrots.
+_3. Add tbsp of oil and sauté the onions, celery, garlic and carrots.
 Remove them and set to the side._

 ![](/content/images/saute-jack.jpg)